elinor2020/Mendelian_Randomization/README.md

 The present goal is to estimate the casual effect of TC on AD, using the two GWAS summary datasets.

 ![image](https://user-images.githubusercontent.com/71567055/233535110-e3724732-c85d-4e7b-877b-6ec66bffacfe.png)
+Figure 1.
+Z represents the instrument variables (SNPs), U represents any confounder variables (possibly additional, unknown diseases or health-related states), X represents the exposure (TC), and Y represents the outcome (AD).
+The black “X”s show MR assumptions.
+The figure is taken from [1].